 Low income families can get a discount on their Amazon Prime service.

 There may be as many as 50 million Americans that can subscribe to the Amazon Prime service at a discounted price.
-The online retailer is offering savings to low income households as well as people living in poverty provided they receive some form of government assistance and also use a Electronic Benefits Transfer Card (EBT).
+The online retailer is offering over 50% savings on the Prime monthly and annual plan to low income households as well as people living in poverty provided they receive some form of government assistance and also use a Electronic Benefits Transfer Card (EBT).

 This means that those millions of families that receive some form of benefits from programs including TANF - Temporary Assistance for Needy Families (TANF); cash assistance from welfare; SNAP food stamps Supplemental Nutrition Assistance Program; Medicaid; or the Women, Infants, and Children Nutrition Program (WIC) will be able to benefit from this Amazon program.
 Even if a household is not currently on public assistance, and if they go onto a benefit at some later date, they will be able to enroll at some future date.
 We also have a list of tips for how low income families can save money on Amazon.
 This, combined with the discounted prime membership, can really add up.